batalov/eyetropy/README.md

 automate testing process.
-The general algorithm would be to grab a piece of video -> label each frame (draw a frame number on each frame) -> extract frames (to later use as diff images) -> run labelled video through the video service -> grab a video fragment after it's been processed by the service -> compare to expected values (meta data, entropy and so forth) or diff to beforehand prepared images using this module.
+The general algorithm would be to grab a piece of video -> label each frame (draw a frame number on each frame) -> extract frames (to later use as diff images) -> run labelled video through the video service -> grab a video fragment after it's been processed by the service -> compare to expected values (metadata, entropy and so forth) or diff to beforehand prepared images using this module.

 For video labelling see https://github.com/batalov/misc